hieuvp/learning-python/development-setup/README.md

 > Python Dependency Management.

-1. The `requirements.txt` file is used for specifying what python dependencies are required to run the project.
+1. The `requirements.txt` file is used for specifying what Python packages are required to run the project.
-1. Typically `requirements.txt` file is located in the root directory.
+1. Typically, `requirements.txt` is located in the root directory.

 <br />